JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 ## Inner Loop Vectorization (VIL)

-In _inner loop vectorization_, we vectorize (rewrite in vector notation) the behavior of the inner loop from Listing 1.
+In the _inner loop vectorization_, we vectorize (rewrite in vector notation) the behavior of the inner loop from Listing 1.

 Let's write that in a verbose manner (Listing 2).
 We assume that our vectors are of length 4.
 That would correspond to registers that can fit 4 floats (for example, [ARM's Neon registers]({% post_url fx/2022-02-12-simd-in-dsp %}#mmx-sse-avx-neon)).

-_Listing {% increment listingId20220328 %}_
+_Listing {% increment listingId20220328 %}.
+Conceptual inner loop vectorization_
 ```cpp
 float* applyFirFilterInnerLoopVectorization(
     FilterInput<float>& input) {